Strolling along Laguna Beach

 A cloudy morning at La Jolla Shores Beach in San Diego CA

 From my experience, the beaches are pretty desolate in the early morning hours.
 This is the perfect time to appreciate the beauty and serenity by listening to nothing but the crashing of the waves.
-There is nothing more motivating than jogging along a beautiful Southern California beach – no excuses now!
-Pictured below are 4 great beaches for morning walks and recreation: Long Beach, La Jolla Shores, Mission Beach, and Santa Monica State Beach.
+A few of my favorites beaches for morning walks and recreation: Long Beach, La Jolla Shores, Mission Beach, and Santa Monica State Beach.

 9. Take in a unique street performance at Venice Beach

-Visiting Venice beach is definitely a unique once in a lifetime experience…we saw someone walk on glass which was pretty crazy!
+Visiting Venice beach is definitely a unique once-in-a-lifetime experience…we saw someone walk on glass which was pretty crazy!
 You also have the opportunity to visit Muscle Beach, once a prime spot for bodybuilding competitions (Arnold Schwarzenegger was once a regular here!).
-Venice is just one of many great rest breaks along The Strand Bicycle Path, and for sure one of the most interesting after a long ride!
+It is just one of many interesting stops along The Strand Bicycle Path, and for sure the most memorable.
+A little out there, but an interesting time to say the least.
+You will also see the famous basketball courts, most notably where White Men Can’t Jump was filmed.

 Address: 1500 Ocean Front Walk Venice, CA 90291